Hugi-R/wplace-archive-world-map/README.md

 The server is available at `http://localhost:8080`.

 ## Disclaimer
 - This is a cleaned-up version of a bunch of experiments.
-Documentation and tests are sparse, and will likely remain so.
+Documentation and tests are sparse and will likely remain so.
 - GenAI was used in parts of this project: for boilerplate Go code, and much of the HTML/CSS/JS.

 ## License